NASA-PDS/pdsen-corral/README.md

 Current development build (ie until beginning of UIT phase) is described on the **master** branch.

-`.gitmodule` file must have a version containing 'dev' or 'SNAPSHOT', for example:
+`.gitmodule` file must have a version containing 'SNAPSHOT', for example:

     [submodule "."]
         version = 10.0-SNAPSHOT